dikshatakyar/dikshatakyar/README.md

 <b> About Me: </b>
 - 😄 Pronouns: She/Her
-- 💻 3rd year CS undergrad
-- 👩‍💻 Currently learning DSA!
+- 👩‍💻 Currently learning Redux!
-- 🤝 Looking to collaborate on Front End Web Development
+- 🤝 Looking to collaborate on front-end projects
 - ⚡ Fun fact: I like to make memes! 🤪